 - If you can find an MMS in your Messaging app that hasn’t downloaded the attachment, it will be displaying a “Download” button, then try deleting that message.

 - Try opening your Messaging app and tapping Menu > Settings and then clear the box next to Auto-retrieve.

 - Go to Settings > More > Date and time and clear the box next to Automatic date and time and Automatic time zone.

 - Open up Play Store and tap at the top left and choose My apps then Update all.

 - Make sure that you have the latest software update by going to Settings > More > About device > Software update > Update.

 - If nothing seems to work then back up all your important files and factory reset the phone via Menu > Settings > Accounts > Backup options > Backup and reset > Factory data reset.

 More S3 problems

 If you are irritated by unwanted notifications, then check out our guide on how to turn off Android notifications.
-If you’re sick of waiting for the Android 4.1 (Jelly Bean) update, then check with your carrier.
+If you’re sick of waiting for the latest Android update, then check with your carrier.
 The majority will push it out over the air, but some require you to physically connect your phone to your computer.